 After eating I explored the rest of the town.
 Bistros, pizzerias, and wine bars come aplenty, as well as shops that sell a variety of things.
 It’s the kind of place where you could easily lose time without realizing it.
 Many spots are instagrammable, each corner reveals an amazing surprise.
 From the plants and flowers hanging on the windows, walls covered in vines, to houses and buildings built by bricks and stones.
 This town is simply beautiful, I can’t wait for the time when I’d be able to visit Val d’Orcia in person.

 Now that I’m done with the virtual tour, I will answer the questions I posted earlier.

 At first, it wasn’t.
 I couldn’t get myself into the role play and it didn’t help that the zooming motion when moving into the map made me dizzy.
 After a few hours, I’ve gotten the hang of it that it soon felt like I was walking those streets myself especially when I started getting lost, a typical occurrence whenever I travel.
 Instead of getting frustrated, I found myself enjoying the challenge.

 Is it difficult to do?

 Nope.
-Google Maps is easy to use and since I have been traveling a long time, it was easy for me to figure out what to do.
-I think the ony challenge is that it’s very time consuming.
+Google Maps is easy to use and since I have been traveling a long time, it wasn’t that hard to figure out what to do.
+I think the only challenge is that it’s very time consuming.
 I started doing this around 4pm and ended at around 10pm.
 That’s how long it took to finish this post.

 Is it a good enough alternative for actual traveling?